Best electronic drum set for kids 2024: child-friendly electronic drum kits

 Bluetooth and three-zone ride pads cost extra

-The TD-02 module also has Bluetooth capability for jamming to your music collection, although you will need an adapter which comes at an additional cost.
+The TD-02 module also has Bluetooth capability for jamming to your music collection via a smartphone or tablet.
+You'll need an adapter to use this, which comes at an additional cost, but having grown used to this feature on higher-end kits, we'd say this feature is well worth the extra investment.

 There are more affordable options out there, just as there are kits with more sounds and features, however in our tests we found that the TD-02KV represents a cohesive package that you’ll want to sit down at months (and hopefully years) after you’ve bought it.
 Add to this some comprehensive coaching functions for developing players and it’s clear that Roland has considered who, how and where this kit is designed for.